getstattic/autoStattic/README.md

 ## Limitations

-- **Authentication**: The script does not support authenticated endpoints.
+- **Authentication**: The script does not (yet) support authenticated endpoints.
 It works with publicly accessible WordPress REST APIs.
 - **Media Files**: While media links are processed, actual media files (images, attachments) are not downloaded.
+That is done in the main [stattic](https://github.com/getstattic/stattic) script.
 - **Error Handling**: The script includes basic error handling, but unexpected API responses may cause issues.
+If this happens, please open an issue so it can be fixed :)

 ## Troubleshooting